-Singapore invests $100 mn in Indian medical groupMarch 15th, 2012 in Other
+Singapore invests $100 mn in Indian medical groupMarch 15, 2012 in Medicine & Health / Other

 One of Singapore's two investment funds said Thursday it had paid $100 million for a minority stake in an Indian medical group, as part of its plan to shifts focus to emerging markets.